What is social inclusion?

 - Lack money or economic support

-For the purpose of this manual the term “disadvantaged” is defined on the basis of people’s identities thus also includes refugees, immigrants and ethnic and social minorities.
+For the purpose of this manual the term “disadvantaged” is defined on the basis of people’s identities thus also includes refugees, immigrants, ethnic and social minorities.

 The extent to which more inclusive educational practices are promoted at country level will depend on the development of a clear understanding of the concept of ‘inclusive education for all’ in the cultural contexts in which it is developed.